TnTech-ECE/CapstoneStarterRepo/README.md

 ### Stakeholders

-Tell a bit about the customer for the project.
-Also discuss any other groups (specific or general) that are expected to be impacted by the project.

-Students and Faculty of Brown Hall - The current scope of the project is to create a device that can actively reduce background noise in a single room, meaning that the students and faculty that use Brown Hall 314 for studying, teaching, or homework will be the primary benefactors.
-In the future, the noise cancelling solution is ecpected to move to different rooms and buildings on the campus to reduce noise in classrooms as needed.
+The customers for our project consist of the students and professors of Tennessee Technological Universty who use room 314 in Brown Hall.
+This project is expected to create a device that can actively reduce background noise in a single room, meaning that the students and faculty that utilize this room for studying, teaching, or homewokr will be the primary benefactors.
+In the future, noise cancelling soltuion is expected to move to different rooms and buildings on campus to reduce noise in classrooms as needed.
+The lack of outside interference in a school setting can lead to a positive growth in the education that Universities and professors are providing to students.
+Its obvious whether its construction happeining right outside the building or people causing unecessary commotion outside the room/building, these can take your focus away from everyones main goal in a classroom.

-Schools in general (smaller paragraph)
+Ontop of it being beneficial to Tennessee Tech, the creation of our project can assist any school setting.
+In due time schools that can afford it can implement the device into their classrooms to increase the success rate of their respective students.
+All levels of education can look into using our system.

 ### Recognitions